alexfernandez/alexfernandez.github.io/2017/origins-language.md

 and 5.3 bits per word, or 16 bits per sentence.
 On the lower range, a vocabulary of 12 words might have a MLU of 2, which combined with 3 bits per word yields 6 bits per sentence.

+Data from both studies is not necessarily compatible, as they use different definitions for MLU.
+Yet it is reasonable to expect that after a point, increasing the vocabulary does not entail a corresponding increase in sentence size.
 The following table summarizes these estimations.

 |Vocabulary	size|MLU	|Bits per word	|Bits per sentence	|